mgoold/linear_algebra_notes/cheat_sheet.md

 #### Examples
 * "Suppose a square NxN matrix is invertible.
 Which of the following is NOT true:
-  * The rows of the matrix are linearly dependent -- TRUE
+  * The rows of the matrix are linearly dependent -- NOT TRUE
-  * The determinant is non-zero -- FALSE
+  * The determinant is non-zero -- TRUE
   * The matrix is full rank -- TRUE
   * The columns of the matrix form the basis for an N-dimensional space."  -- TRUE